relikd/baRSS/README.md

 Current project state
 ---------------------

-The basic functionality is there.
-Manually added feeds will be downloaded and stored in an SQLite database.
-The complete management of feeds is there (sorting, grouping, editing, deleting).
-The bar menu is functional too, including unread count, URL opening and display.
+All basic functionality is there.
+What's missing?

+- Authenticated feeds
+- Online sync with other services
+- Automatic feed detection (e.g., YouTube)
+- Text / UI localisation

+All in all, the software is in a usable state.
+The remaining features will be added in the coming weeks.

 ToDo